-- □ Residents
+- Residents

 - ☐ Schools / School Bus Transportation

-- Businesses
+- ☐ Businesses

 - Public Facilities

-- □ Recreation Areas
+- ☐ Recreation Areas

 - ☐ Urban Centres (contact local authority to coordinate)

 - ☐ Area Users (other oil and gas operators, rail, logging, etc.)

 - □ Trappers

 - ☐ Guides / Outfitters

 - ☐ Grazing Lease / Allotment Holders

 - Priority is given to:

 - ☐ Those closest to the hazard

 - ☐ Those downwind of the hazard

-- $\hfill \square$ Those with sensitivity issues (health issues, require assistance, etc.)
+- ☐ Those with sensitivity issues (health issues, require assistance, etc.)

-- ☐ Ensure you have enough personnel to quickly and efficiently shelter / evacuate the required residents / area users. - ☐ A general guideline is to have one Telephoner for every seven residences that need to be contacted and one Telephoners Leader for every ten Telephoners. - ☐ Special needs residents should be contacted at a Level 1 Emergency and given the option to evacuate.
+- ☐ Ensure you have enough personnel to quickly and efficiently shelter / evacuate the required residents / area users. - ☐ A general guideline is to have one Telephoner for every seven residences that need to be contacted and one Telephoners Leader for every ten Telephoners. - ☐ Special needs residents should be contacted at a Level 1 Emergency and given the option to evacuate is responding to a (potential) emergency at For your safety, it is extremely important that you, and those with you, stay indoors until the potential hazard no longer exists, or you are advised to evacuate